 Taking up the sport when it first arrived on UK shores in the early 2000s, Steph used her background in sailing and windsurfing to conquer the art of kiteboarding.

 Since then kitesurfing has embroidered itself into the family’s lives, triggering the creation of the renowned ‘Team Bridge’ trademark.

 Eric, Steph’s husband, acts as a mentor to the team and, together with Steph, handles the family’s Exmouth-based watersports business.

 Then you have their three sons: Olly, Guy and Tom.
 All are professional kitesurfers and hold multiple titles between them.

-Ahead of the kitefoil race event at the World Beach Games, Steph, Olly and Guy spoke to the Sports Gazette about their family’s relationship with kiteboarding and the upcoming Games.
+Ahead of the kitefoil race event at the World Beach Games, Steph, Olly and Guy spoke about their family’s relationship with kiteboarding and the upcoming Games.

-The 22-year-old continues: “It definitely brings us closer.
-At the end of the day it’s more fun being with other people than being on your own so it’s great to have all my family there to go out kiting when its windy.”
+“It definitely brings us closer.
+At the end of the day it’s more fun being with other people than being on your own so it’s great to have all my family there to go out kiting when its windy,” the 22-year-old continues.